physcatdecal/physcatdecal.github.io/content/posts/hw1.md

 jupyter-notebook
 ```

 to enter the environment and launch a notebook session in your browser.
-If that all works then procede to the Checkpoint
+If that all works, then proceed to the Checkpoint.

 ### Part 1: Checkpoint